+Details of the membership of the Committee along with their biographies and declarations of interest, as well as minutes of the Committee meetings are available on EMMI's website.
+Auditing EMMI has in place internal reviews and audit arrangements to provide assurance on the effectiveness of the controls in place, taking into consideration EMMI's responsibility as benchmark administrator and its core processes and procedures.
 EMMI has appointed an independent external auditor to review and report on EMMI's compliance with EURIBOR's methodology and with BMR at least annually.
 Upon request of its competent authorities or any benchmark user, EMMI will publish the external audit reports.

-Contributor systems and controls

-EMMI has set uniform standards for EURIBOR Panel Banks (hereinafter, Panel Banks) with respect to their activities in contributing data for the provision of the benchmark.
+Contributor systems and controls EMMI has set uniform standards for EURIBOR Panel Banks (hereinafter, Panel Banks) with respect to their activities in contributing data for the provision of the benchmark.
 These standards are defined in the EURIBOR Code of Obligations of Panel Banks (COPB).

-The primary objectives of the COPB are:

-- to ensure the integrity of EURIBOR by setting baseline standards for the contribution of input data by Panel Banks; - (ii) to define specific obligations for Panel Banks with respect to governance, methodologies, control frameworks and independent review related to their contributions; - (iii) to assist Panel Banks establishing and maintaining a robust internal control environment in order to discharge their obligations with respect to EURIBOR; - (iv) to provide transparency to stakeholders regarding the standards for the provision of EURIBOR.
+The primary objectives of the COPB are: (i) to ensure the integrity of EURIBOR by setting baseline standards for the contribution of input data by Panel Banks; to define specific obligations for Panel Banks with respect to governance, methodologies, control frameworks and independent review related to their contributions; (iii) to assist Panel Banks establishing and maintaining a robust internal control environment in order to discharge their obligations with respect to EURIBOR; and (iv) to provide transparency to stakeholders regarding the standards for the provision of EURIBOR.
 Panel Banks are required to confirm compliance with the COPB to EMMI on an annual basis.
 An external audit of the input data of a Panel Bank, compliance with the COPB and BMR requirements for supervised Panel Banks must be carried out for the first time six months after the introduction of the COPB, and subsequently every two years.